 – Under twos go free at Askham Bryan Wildlife and Conservation Park

-Head to York’s libraries
+Head to York’s libraries for free

 Lark about in York’s parks, gardens and green spaces where admission’s free

 There’s no play equipment as such, but plenty of history, nature and open space to appeal.
 Dean’s Park, behind York Minster, is a lovely green space too.
 For swings, slides, ducks and more, try Rowntree Park.
-We’re very fond of Homestead Park, too, with its outdoor gym equipment and pop-up Reading Cafe during the spring and summer months.
+We’re very fond of Homestead Park, too, with its large play areas, outdoor gym equipment and pop-up Reading Cafe during the spring and summer months.
 Further afield, other green spaces we love are Askham Bog Nature Reserve, Moorlands Nature Reserve, Hagg Wood and Falling Foss.